Three-Stream Temporal-Shift Attention Network Based on Self-Knowledge Distillation for Micro-Expression Recognition: Experiments

-Table \ref{table2} presents the quantitative comparison results for the 3-category MER task on the SAMM dataset.
-Our SKD-TSTSAN achieves a UF1 of 94.29\% and a UAR of 92.65\%, showing an increase of 12.98\% and 11.41\% compared to the previous leading method HTNet \cite{wang2023htnet}.
-All these methods are deep learning approaches that utilize optical flow features.
-The difference is that our SKD-TSTSAN uses the optical flow fields between the three key-frames as the input to the T-stream, while the other methods \cite{liong2019shallow, wang2023htnet, gan2019off, liu2019neural, zhou2022feature} only utilize the optical flow field between the onset frame and the apex frame.
-Therefore, SKD-TSTSAN can leverage motion information from different temporal regions for temporal modeling, fully considering the temporal information of ME and achieving the best recognition performance.
+Table \ref{table1} presents the quantitative comparison results for the 3-category MER task on the composite (Full), CASME II, SAMM, and SMIC datasets.
+Our SKD-TSTSAN achieves state-of-the-art performance on the composite dataset, with a UF1 of 90.20\% and a UAR of 90.83\%, showing an improvement of 4.17\% and 6.08\% over the previous leading method HTNet \citep{wang2023htnet}.
+On the CASME II dataset, SKD-TSTSAN achieves remarkable results, with a UF1 and UAR of 98.58\% and 98.58\%, respectively.
+Similarly, on the SAMM and SMIC datasets, our method outperforms the second-best method HTNet, demonstrating its robustness and generalization ability across different datasets.
+Most methods are deep learning approaches that utilize optical flow features.
+The key difference is that our SKD-TSTSAN uses the optical flow fields between the three key frames (onset, apex, and offset) as the input to the T-stream, while the other methods \citep{liong2019shallow, wang2023htnet, gan2019off, liu2019neural, zhou2022feature} only utilize the optical flow field between the onset frame and the apex frame.
+By leveraging motion information from different temporal regions, SKD-TSTSAN fully considers the temporal dynamics of micro-expressions, which achieves superior recognition performance.